Symatem/Documentation/Toolchain/UserInterface.md

 [Here](https://cloudalion.org/2016/05/29/whats-the-deal-with-projectional-editing/) is a good introduction.

 Advantages:
+- Things that become unnecessary:
-- No scanning / lexing / parsing needed: No syntax errors and different styles anymore
+    - No scanning / lexing / parsing needed
+    - No syntax errors and different styles anymore
-- IDE / GUI / beautifier / linter etc. become projectors
-- Can be far more customized / domain specific (like DSLs)
+    - No need for names (usually called symbols) to connect the sequence / hierarchy into a graph
+- Easier to release new versions / standards
+    - Ground truth: Enforces clear distinction between semantics and representation / decoration
     - More homogenous structures / interfaces
     - Far less primitives, most can be moved to the standard library
-    - Multiple inputs and outputs per function
-    - No need for names (usually called symbols) to connect the sequence / hierarchy into a graph
+    - Can be far more customized / domain specific (like DSLs)
-- Program is just data like any other: Better meta programming and reflection / reification
+- Transformability (Program is just data like any other)
+    - Better meta programming and reflection / reification
     - Better for machines to operate on
     - More and potentially better code complexity measure than LOC (lines of code)

 Disadvantages:
 - Geometry improves orientation inside the source code for some people and it is hard to project this additional non-semantics forward and backward
 - Currently tools like GIT are optimized for sequences / text
+- Can not make errors / produce an invalid outcome on purpose